The guitarguitar Interview: Opeth's Fredrik Akesson

 FA: Yeah, well we use that live now.
 We were with Marshall but now with the Synergy.

 GG: Ah, Synergy!
-We do those!
+We sell those.

 FA: Yeah, which Friedman is involved with.